intelequia/GAB2017ScienceLab/README.md

         * Standard_D1
         * Standard_D1_v2
         * Standard_F1
-    * **InstanceCount**: Number of virtual machine instances (100 or less).
-Check the available cores in your subscription before setting up a big number.
+    * **InstanceCount**: Number of virtual machine instances (20 or less).
+Check the available cores/quotas in your subscription before setting up a big number.
     You can start with 1 or 2 virtual machines and change the number of them later on the portal.
 3. Execute the Deploy-GABLabClient.ps1 script in a PowerShell.
 These parameters are required:
     * **ResourceGroupName**: use the **SAME resource group name** you used on step 2 when setting up the GAB Lab account